- 18 Nov 2024

 The following table outlines and briefly explains what each user

 line in the rules section above is accomplishing.
-For more complete information, please see the Related Reading.
+For more detail, see the Related Reading.

 Line | Action |